barbagroup/cuIBM/README.md

 Examples available in the makefile are:

-* Tested
 	- LidDrivenCavityRe100
 	- LidDrivenCavityRe1000
 	- cylinderRe40
 	- cylinderRe550
+	- cylinderRe3000
 	- flappingRe75

-* Untested
-	- cylinderRe3000

-The bigger grids may take a very long time to converge since the preconditioners have not yet been implemented.

 Known issues:

 * Linker step fails on Mac OS X
+* Cannot choose the Krylov solver.
+* TairaColoniusSolver does not calculate forces if multiple bodies are present.
 * Forces are not calculated for the direct forcing method (FadlunEtAlSolver)
 * FadlunEtAlSolver has not been fully validated